 • PAE-When physical-address extensions are enabled (CR4.PAE=1), the AMD64 architecture allows legacy-mode software to load up to 52-bit (maximum size) physical addresses into the PDE and PTE.
-(Addresses are expanded to the maximum physical address size supported by the implementation.)
+Note that addresses are expanded to the maximum physical address size supported by the implementation.